+Impact on income Impact on income before tax

+Increase (Dec Increase (Decrease)

+2024 2023

-Impact on income before tax Increase (Decrease) 2024 2023 Prolonged by 5 years P8.67 million P8.89 million Shortened by 5 years (P12.58 million) (P13.06 million)
+Prolonged by 5 years P8.67 million P8.89 million

+Shortened by 5 years (P12.58 million) (P13.06 million)

 The range used was based on the management's assessment where potential impact to operations might occur.
 The carrying values of the Company's property, plant and equipment are shown in Note 6.